Join us for Family and Alumni/ae Weekend 2023!

 Fund for Visual Learning Auction and Art Sale

-Join us for a benefit auction and sale of artwork by faculty, staff, students, and friends to benefit the Fund for Visual Learning (FVL).
-The FVL was established in 2014 to improve the quality of and access to materials and educational resources for deserving students taking studio arts classes.
-A 24-hour online auction will begin at 5:00 pm on Friday, October 21.
-Refreshments to be served at the Fisher Studio Arts Building.
-Art for sale will be displayed until 5:00 pm on Saturday, October 22.
-Any unsold work will be available for purchase online from October 23–25 at the starting bid price.
+Join us for a benefit auction and sale of artwork by faculty, staff, and students to benefit the Fund for Visual Learning (FVL).
+The FVL was established in 2014 to improve access to the Studio Arts Program for students experiencing financial challenges.
+The FVL fund also awards grants to moderating students and to help fund Senior Project work for students who qualify.
+100% of all sales goes to students.
+A 24-hour online auction will begin at 5:00 pm on Friday, October 27.
+All work displayed in-person will be available online to bid on until 5:00 pm on Sunday, October 29.

 Fisher Studio Arts Building